 - Go to the Clean Up section.

 - Click on Review and Clean Up and confirm the action.

 Tip 2.
 Remove the language files that you are unlikely to use

 Most apps that you install on your Mac actually come with various languages built into them.
 This way, if you don’t like the default language of the app, you can switch to your favorite language.

-More often than not, many of these language files are useless for you as it’s highly unlikely you’ll use them all in the app.
-If this is true for you, you can remove the unused language files from your Mac and that helps remove junk from your machine.
+More often than not, many of these localizations are useless for you as it’s highly unlikely you’ll use them all in the app.
+If this is true for you, you can remove the unused language files from your Mac, which helps remove junk from your machine.

 - Open the Applications folder using the Finder.

 - Find the app that you want to remove the languages for, right-click on the app, and select Show Package Contents.

 - Head to Contents followed by Resources.